 The Company may incur expenses or delays relating to such events outside of our control, which could have a material adverse impact on our business, operating results and financial condition.
 The future impact of the pandemic is uncertain and cannot be predicted, and there is no assurance that the pandemic will not have a material adverse impact on the future results of the Company.
 The extent of the impact will depend on future developments, including actions taken to contain COVID-19.

 Key Customers

-During the three and nine month periods ended September 30, 2022, the Company derived approximately 100% and 98% of its revenue from two customers, respectively (three and nine months ended September 30, 2021 - 99% and 99% from two customers, respectively).
+During the three month period ended March 31, 2023, the Company derived approximately 99% of its revenue from two customers (three months ended March 31, 2022 - 98% from three customers).

 Selected Financial Information